 An unsustainable boom is apt to collapse relatively quickly.
-Once significant inflation occurs, the mutual confidence among wage earners, price setters, and the central bank will deteriorate rapidly.
-There is the potential for a sharp downgrading of future income prospects, involving a sharp break in asset prices and a substantial fall in aggregate demand.
+Once significant inflation occurs, the mutual confidence among wage earners, price setters, and the central bank will deteriorate rapidly.33 There is the potential for

-32. Taylor (2000) notes that recently there has been a significant decline in the degree to which firms pass through changes in costs to prices, a decline frequently regarded as a reduction of the pricing power of firms.
-Taylor's sticky-price model suggests that low inflation itself (in particular, low expectations of inflation) causes the low pass-through.
-The main point of Taylor's paper is that low pass-through hould not be taken as exogenous to the inflationary environment.
+32 Taylor (2000) notes that recently there has been a significant decline in the degree to which firms pass through changes in costs to prices, a decline frequently regarded as a reduction of the pricing power of firms.
+Taylor's sticky-price model suggests that low inflation itself (in particular low expectations of inflation) causes the low pass-through.
+The main point of Taylor's paper is that low pass-through should not be taken as exogenous to the inflationary environment.
 He points out that the tendency for pass-through to stay low in the face of strong growth in demand would disappear if the public lost confidence in the central bank's resolve to tighten monetary policy sufficiently to validate low inflation.
-See Goodfriend and King (1997), section 8.2.2, pp. 274-275.

-33. The collapse of the Japanese boom in the early 1990s is consistent with this view.
+33 The collapse of the Japanese boom in the early 1990s is consistent with this view.
 See Goodfriend's comment on Ueda (1997).